This is the multi-page printable view of this section. Click here to print.

 Cluster Pods [Succeeded]Number of succeeded pods in the clustercnt

-Instance StatusCluster statusstatus
+Instance Statuscluster statusstatus

-Namespace GPU Clock FrequencySM clock frequency in the namespaceMHz
+Namespace GPU Clock FrequencySM clock frequency in the NamespaceMHz

-Namespace GPU Memory UsageMemory utilization in the namespace%
+Namespace GPU Memory UsageMemory utilization in the Namespace%

-Namespace GPU UsageGPU utilization in the namespace%
+Namespace GPU UsageGPU utilization in the Namespace%

-Node CPU Size [Allocatable]Allocatable CPU in the nodecnt
+Node CPU Size [Allocatable]Node CPU allocatablecnt

 Node CPU Size [Capacity]CPU capacity in the nodecnt

-Node CPU UsageCPU usage in the node%
+Node CPU UsageCPU usage per node%

-Node CPU Usage [Request]CPU request ratio in the node%
+Node CPU Usage [Request]CPU request_ratio within node%

-Node CPU UsedCPU utilization in the nodestatus
+Node CPU UsedCPU utilization within the nodestatus

-Node Memory Size [Capacity]Memory capacity in the nodebytes
+Node Memory Size [Allocatable]memory allocatable within the nodebytes

-Node Memory Usage [Request]Memory request ratio in the node%
+Node Memory Usage [Request]memory request_ratio within node%

-Node Memory WorkingsetMemory working set in the nodebytes
+Node Memory Workingsetmemory working set within the nodebytes

-Node Network In BytesNode network received bytesbytes
+Node Network In BytesNode network rx bytesbytes

-Node Network Out BytesNode network transmitted bytesbytes
+Node Network Out BytesNode network tx bytesbytes

 Node Network Total BytesNode network total bytesbytes